benelan/medalus/README.md

 The Mediterranean desertification and land use (MEDALUS) approach identifies environmentally sensitive areas (ESAs) through the Environmentally Sensitive Area Index (ESAI).
 The ESAI is implemented by considering several variables, i.e. physical (soil quality), environmental (vegetation quality), climatic (climate quality), and social (management quality) indicators.
 This index can be used to obtain an in-depth understanding of the parameters causing desertification threats at a certain locations.
 This approach is simple, robust, widely applicable, acceptable to new indicators and parameters and can be adjusted to several scale levels.

 ## Data
+These are the instructions for if you want to use your own data.

 ### Data Input
 We followed the below model to collect required data to determine environmentally sensitive areas.
 We have considered California as our study area and collected raster sample data accordingly.